 Advice for Settling Your Case and Getting What You Want

 Reaching an agreement with the other person is not always achieved by focusing on what is the most logical result.
-It is achieved by focussing on what each side really needs.
+It is achieved by focusing on what each side really needs.
 That is not always apparent.
 It is not always money.
 It does not necessarily mean giving up something that is important.
 The video below illustrates how resolving disputes between people is different and can best be achieved by listening.
 For more on this, see this page.

 Additional Advice for Life (Generally)

-If the advice on the other pages of this site are not enough, then you should keep looking.
+If the advice on the other pages of this site is not enough, then you should keep looking.
 There are a lot of professionals that can help families.
 Lawyers help with the legal issues.
 But social workers, psychologists and counsellors can help with practical advice about how to live your life.
 Doctors can also help where there are medical problems.
-But, if you are looking at this site at 2:00 am on a Saturday night, it may be difficult to get that help right away.
+But, if you are looking at this site at 2:00 a.m. on a Saturday night, it may be difficult to get that help right away.
 The video above is some practical advice to live by.
 The original column was Mary Schmich’s June 1, 1997 column for the Chicago Tribune.
 It is no longer available from the Tribune, but the original column is on the New York Times website, here.